 - Click the (Expand) icon for the Core module.
 The Version is the version number for your installation of LabKey Server.

 Before installing LabKey Server, you should shut down all other running applications.
 If you have problems during the installation, try additionally shutting down any virus scanning application, internet security applications, or other applications that run in the background.

 Confirm that you are using the supported versions of the required components, as detailed in the Supported Technologies Roadmap

 .
 It is possible to have multiple versions of some software, like Java, installed at the same time.
 Check that other applications, such as Tomcat, are configured to use the correct versions.

-- You may also need to remove references to Cygwin from your Windows system path before installing LabKey, due to conflicts with the PostgreSQL installer.
-The PostgreSQL installer also conflicts with some antivirus or firewall software programs. (see http://wiki.postgresql.org/wiki/Running_%26_Installing_PostgreSQL_On_Native_Windows for more information).
+You may need to remove references to Cygwin from your Windows system path before installing LabKey, due to conflicts with the PostgreSQL installer.
+The PostgreSQL installer also conflicts with some antivirus or firewall software programs. (see http://wiki.postgresql.org/wiki/Running_%26_Installing_PostgreSQL_On_Native_Windows

 Non-English Versions of Windows